maplayers/map_layers/README.md

   page << builder.map.add_control(MapLayers::OpenLayers::Control::Permalink.new('permalink'))
   page << builder.map.add_control(MapLayers::OpenLayers::Control::MousePosition.new)

-  # add a vector layer to read from kml url
+  # Add a vector layer to read from kml url
   page << builder.add_vector_layer('pikts', '/pictures.kml', :format => :kml)

+  # Add an empty vector layer
+  page << builder.add_vector_layer('services', nil, :format => :kml)

-  # initialize select, point, path, polygon and drag control for features
+  # Initialize select, point, path, polygon and drag control for features
+  # you may want to handle event on only one layer
+  #page << builder.map_handler.initialize_controls('map_controls', 'pikts')
+  # if you need to handle events on multiple layers, add all theses layers to the initializer
-  page << builder.map_handler.initialize_controls('pikts_controls', 'pikts')
+  page << builder.map_handler.initialize_controls('map_controls', ['pikts', 'services'])

-  # switch control mode, 'select' display popup on feature
+  # Switch control mode, 'select' display popup on feature
+  # available mode are :
+  #   - select, to display popup
+  #   - point, to create points on map
+  #   - path, to draw path on map
+  #   - polygon, to draw polygons on map
+  #   - drag, to move features
+  #   - none, to disable all controls
-  page << builder.map_handler.toggle_control('pikts_controls', 'select')
+  page << builder.map_handler.toggle_control('map_controls', 'select')

   page << builder.map.zoom_to_max_extent()
 end